Skip to main content

 You don't need variety to lose weight.
 You need repeatability.

-Pick 15 to 20 foods you actually like and can measure easily:
+Pick 15 to 20 foods you genuinely like and can measure easily:

 Add each one to the app once.
 After that, you reuse it.
 You adjust quantities.
 You swap a cheese, swap a meat, add one new item when you need it.
 The library does the heavy lifting; the tracker just records.